I had the privilege last month to speak on The Lisa Show on Brigham Young…

 The child welfare system faces a difficult double-bind during the current health crisis: children spending more time in potentially volatile home environments with fewer outside parties able to identify any dangerous conditions, while families currently in the child welfare system navigate prolonged separations and potential emotional trauma from separation.

 Nationwide, about 670,000 US children have experienced maltreatment, or about 9 in every 1,000 children.
 This issue disproportionately impacts young children – 41 percent of those children experiencing maltreatment are under age 5 nationwide; adding in children up to age 10 represent 74 percent of all maltreatment cases.
-There is a lot of nuances in the reasons why children and families may enter into this system and what happens with their cases thereafter.
+There are a lot of nuances in the reasons why children and families may enter into this system and what happens with their cases thereafter.
 For example, child neglect, rather than abuse, account for about three-quarters of all substantiated cases – neglect refers to children not receiving their basic needs of food, shelter, care and adequate supervision.
 It is easy to believe that the current climate of economic crisis, health concerns and general anxiety can further contribute to these rates.

 There is very real concern that the current crisis and resulting stay-at-home orders will result in increased rates of intimate partner violence, child abuse and neglect – at the very same time that most families are cut off from formal and informal support networks who may be able to identify these dangers.
 Experts report that major periods of anxiety and fear in the broader society are often linked to an uptick in child abuse and even child deaths, as happened during the financial crisis which started in 2007.